Columbia Threadneedle Investments

 How did you get into your job?

 My route to Investment20/20 began with studying BSc Economics at City University and the Guildhall Faculty of Business and Law.
-Whilst at university I completed internships at Goldman Sachs and upon graduation secured a job working for a wealth advisory firm in the UAE for a year before applying for the role at CTI.
+After graduating I secured a job working for a wealth advisory firm in the UAE for a year before applying for the role at CTI.

 How would you sum up your Investment20/20 expierience?